Japan Nutraceutical Approval Process

 The food or food ingredients that have defined physiological effects, Europe regulates as ‘nutraceuticals’ or ‘food supplements’ and Australia as ‘complementary medicines

 In Japan, the terms “nutraceuticals” or “dietary food supplements are not very popular compared to most other countries and are rather regulated as Foods with Health Claims (FHC).

 Regulatory authority for (Health Foods) Nutraceuticals in Japan

 The Japanese Ministry of Health, Labour, and Welfare (MHLW) is the regulatory authority for Foods with Health Claims (FHC).

 The Consumer Affairs Agency (CAA) regulates the advertising and sale of food with health claims.
-Local health authorities oversee food manufacture.
+Local health authorities oversee food manufacturing.